 ARTICLE I. NAME

-The name of this organization shall be: “THE EAST END AREA COUNCIL OF CINCINNATI, OHIO, Inc.”, an Ohio not-for-profit corporation.
-Said organization is referred to herein as the “East End Area Council” or as “the Council”.
+The name of this organization is: “THE EAST END AREA COUNCIL OF CINCINNATI, OHIO, Inc.”, an Ohio not-for-profit corporation.
+Said organization is referred to herein as the “EEAC.”

 ARTICLE II.
 BOUNDARIES

-The East End Area is bounded on the west by a line extending from Columbia Parkway due south to the Ohio River that transects the point where Riverside Dr. begins.
-The northern boundary is the center Line of Columbia Parkway beginning at this western boundary extending to Delta Avenue, then north along the center line of Delta Avenue to Kroger Avenue, then easterly to the intersection of Eastern Avenue and Wortman Avenue south to the mouth of the Little Miami River at the Ohio River, which is the southern boundary of The East End Area.
+The area of the East End Area Council is bounded on the west by a line extending from Columbia Parkway due south to the Ohio River that transects the point where Riverside Drive begins.
+The northern boundary is the centerline of Columbia Parkway beginning at this western boundary extending to Delta Avenue, then south along the centerline of Delta Avenue to Eastern Avenue, then east along the centerline of Eastern Avenue to the intersection with Wortman Street.
+Then east along the centerline of Wortman Street to the Oasis Railroad line.
+Then north along the centerline of the railroad to Lunkenpark Drive.
+Then east along Lunkenpark Drive to the intersection with Wilmer Avenue.
+Then north on Wilmer Avenue to the southern boundary of the Lunken Playfield.
+South along this property line to the Little Miami River.
+Then south to the mouth of the Little Miami River at the Ohio River, which is the southern boundary of the East End Area.
+(See reference map attached)

-• To develop and promote a feeling of group cooperation in the community.
+- To develop a feeling of cooperation in the community

 ARTICLE IV.
 MEMBERSHIP